Person-93/aima-cpp/README.md

 * SQLite3
 * OpenGL
 * glfw
+* clang std
+* clang abi

 Clone the repo recursively and run cmake.
 Build all or choose which executables you want.

+MUST be built with clang.
+Currently setup for clang 7, to build with a later version, configure the project.
+This will build the cppcoro dependency.
+Check the name of the compiled library in the build tree and update vendor/CMakeLists.txt accordingly.
+This is necessary because cppcoro uses a differnt build system that renames the output depending on the compiler used.

 ## Running